danielcaldas/oldblog/_posts/2018-06-17-about-js-conf-eu-berlin-2018.markdown

 <br>
 <br>
 ## For starters
-As promised in the post on [CSSconf EU 2018](https://goodguydaniel.com/jekyll/update/2018/06/17/about-css-conf-eu-berlin-2018.html) I will now talk a bit about the JSConf EU 2018 that preceded the CSSConf in the Berlin Arena (June 2nd and 3rd).
+As promised in the post on [CSSconf EU 2018](https://goodguydaniel.com/jekyll/update/2018/06/17/about-css-conf-eu-berlin-2018.html) I will now talk a bit about the JSConf EU 2018 that followed the CSSConf in the Berlin Arena (June 2nd and 3rd).

 #### What will you find here
 - [Talks (in-depth coverage of selected talks)](#talks)